Why Study Here?

 Our degrees cover most of the top 10 in-demand business specialties (per a NACE survey).
 With six degrees, five concentrations, an associate degree, four minors, and three certificates, the School of Business has a program that should fit practically every business interest.
 In addition, certificates in business analytics, bookkeeping, and social media marketing are offered.

 Each year our seniors, along with tens of thousands of seniors from hundreds of other business schools across the nation, take a comprehensive exam called the Major Field Test in Business.
 This test covers how much our seniors know about accounting, economics, finance, management, marketing, business law, quantitative analysis, information systems, and international business.
-Over the last ten years, our seniors have scored, on average, at the 92nd percentile.
-In 2020, they scored at the 99th percentile as measured against 139,825 business seniors at 532 business schools!
+On average, our seniors score higher than nine-out-of-ten other business schools.
+In recent years, our seniors have scored as high as the 99th percentile, as measured against 140,000 business seniors at 532 business schools!
 We believe these stellar results reflect the quality of our students and our program.

 Experience Microsoft, Amazon, Boeing, CostCo, Starbucks, etc. - up close and personal.
 WWU is privileged to have many graduates who work at Fortune 500 companies in the Seattle and Portland areas.
 Every year, our seniors enjoy an all-expenses-paid trip to tour a major company and learn from our alumni who work there.